Build a Chatbot with Sam Altman’s Blog

 Ensure Dependencies are Installed (if not already done):

-pip install requests beautifulsoup4 openai capybaradb python-dotenv
+bash1pip install requests beautifulsoup4 openai capybaradb python-dotenv

 -